ybrid/player-interaction/README.md

 station-genre                  = *TEXT, can be empty. station-name                   = *TEXT, can be empty. time-to-next-item-milliseconds = 1*DIGIT, duration of item in milliseconds, can be -1 if not set.

+# Swap Info Section
+number-of-swaps-left           = See definition in swap command section. next-swap-returns-to-main      = See definition in swap command section.

 # Companion Advertisement Properties
 alternative-text               = *TEXT, alternative text that can be used for e.g. mouse overs.